25+ Cruise Books: Interesting Reads for Your Next Vacation

 Tips From The Cruise Addict's Wife: Tips and Tricks to Plan the Best Cruise Vacation Ever!

-As the name indicates, this is a book all about tips if you're cruising.
+As the name indicates, this is a book all about tips for cruising.
 In this book by Deb Graham, you'll find out things to do in ports, how to avoid crowds, how to do laundry on board the ship, and how to save money on your cruise while you're at it.

 The book is jam-packed with information and is great for not only first-time cruisers but anyone who is generally new to cruising.